How to Become an Ethical Hacker in 2025?

 • Practice resolving vulnerable machines from Hack The Box and Vulnhub to progress from basic to advanced concepts related to vulnerabilities in a system or network.

-• Next, try bug bounty platforms for practicing real-life scenarios.
+• Next, try bug bounty platforms to practice real-life scenarios.

 Knowledge of social engineering and physical penetration tests helps understand the threatscape, reach top positions, and acquire experience.
 Several attacks begin with intel gathered via extended social engineering campaigns.